 Colleen joined CART as a field archaeologist in Fall 2016, She was promoted to Crew Chief in 2019.
 She graduated from the University of Mary Washington with a B.A. in Historic Preservation.
 She completed a field school at Stratford Hall, home of the Lee family, and has worked on a number of sites in Virginia, West Virginia, and North Carolina.
 Outside of Archaeology Colleen enjoys attending comedy shows and concerts, and occasionally running.

-After joining CART in 2010 as a field archaeologist, Elizabeth was promoted to the Archaeological Lab Director.
-She has a degree from the University of Texas at Austin in Archaeological Studies and in English Literature.
-In the over 15 years that Elizabeth has worked as a professional archaeologist, she has traveled across the United States on various projects ranging from Clovis to the World Wars.
-She has had a unique opportunity at Fairfax County to create a relational database for cataloging all Fairfax artifacts based on a simple entry system previously used.
-Elizabeth feels lucky to work with an amazing group of people who each bring different skills to the team.
+After joining CART in 2010 as a field archaeologist, Elizabeth was promoted to Archaeological Lab Director.
+She has a bachelor’s degree from the University of Texas at Austin in Archaeological Studies and in English Literature.
+She is currently in the History Master’s program at George Mason University.
+In the more than 18 years that Elizabeth has worked as a professional archaeologist, she has traveled across the United States on various projects ranging from Clovis to the World Wars.
+She had a unique opportunity at Fairfax County to create a relational database for cataloging all Fairfax artifacts based on a simple entry system previously used.
+Elizabeth feels lucky to work with an amazing group of people who bring different skills to the team.
 She believes strongly in proper stewardship of our shared cultural heritage.
-In her spare time, she is a science fiction/fantasy addict.
+In her free time, Elizabeth enjoys many things science fiction and fantasy.